-In a recent article, we talked about why we think drummers should use a click track for live shows and when practicing.
+In a recent article, we talked about why we think drummers should consider using a click track for live shows and when practicing.
 Today we’re going to talk about the best-dedicated metronomes available to buy.

 The drummer is the backbone of the music.
 Novice bands can be easily spotted through poor time-keeping.
 More experienced and skilled musicians are able to control the dynamics of their playing while holding a consistent tempo.

 Drummers need to be able to play to a metronome.
 This is vital for both practicing and recording.
 An increasing amount of drummers use metronomes for their live playing.
 In fact, many modern bands use in-ear monitoring systems with a shared click for each band member.

 When getting hold of a metronome, it’s very useful to use one that has an input for audio.
 This means that you can plug earphones in (preferably noise-isolating ones) so that you can more easily hear it above the sound level of your drums.

 In my experience, dedicated metronome devices are more reliable than phone apps because they are less prone to lag (e.g. when a phone’s background processes are using up CPU and interfering with the operation of the metronome).

 The 6 Best Metronomes for Drummers – Our Pick